 Classical geopolitics was triumphant in composition.
-Imperial states, sovereign man, white supremacy and colonial occupation and administration are assumed to be the norm.
+Imperial states, sovereign ‘man’, white supremacy and colonial occupation and administration are assumed to be the norm (Weber, 2016).
 Geographical factors and physical environments were conceptualised as either constraints and/or opportunities for the national-imperial state.
-When Halford Mackinder worried about man-power in the context of Britain and its empire, he was referring to white European men and their capacity to serve the Empire.
-Britain’s colonised subjects in Africa, Asia and the Americas were integrated into wider assessments of territory, resources and non-native populations.
+When Halford Mackinder worried about ‘man-power’ in the context of Britain and its empire, he was referring to white European men and their capacity to serve the Empire.
+Britain’s colonised subjects in Africa, Asia and the Americas were integrated into wider assessments of territory, resources and non-native populations (Mackinder, 1905).

-The Arctic in triumphant geopolitical calculations was a space for sovereign expansion, resource exploitation and territorial consolidation.
-Cold War era political geographers and scholars of International Relations (IR), while largely eschewing the term geopolitics due to its controversial association with Nazism, addressed security and surveillance agendas informed by the need for strategic knowledge on terrestrial and marine environments as well as meteorology and oceanography.
+The Arctic in triumphant geopolitical calculations was a space for sovereign expansion, resource exploitation and territorial consolidation (Farish, 2010).
+Cold War era political geographers and scholars of International Relations (IR), while largely eschewing the term geopolitics due to its controversial association with Nazism, addressed security and surveillance agendas informed by the need for strategic knowledge on terrestrial and marine environments as well as meteorology and oceanography (e.g. Hamblin, 2005).
 American and Soviet physical and environmental scientists were funded by their respective militaries, and provided logistical support for those wishing to work across and under Arctic environments.
-The Arctic was measured, information circulated and articulated on the basis making visible data and information used to classify and evaluate environments, resources and territories.
+The Arctic was measured, information circulated and articulated on the basis making visible data and information used to classify and evaluate environments, resources and territories (Sörlin, 2013).

 In the post-Cold War era, a different form of geopolitical theorising began to challenge classical geopolitical writings.
 A self-consciously critical geopolitics questions the manner in which world politics was discursively underpinned by a set of assumptions about the nation-state, territory and resources and the legacies of colonialism and imperialism.
 The Cold War era of superpower competition arguably blurred not only persistent colonial legacies regarding the fate of indigenous and global South peoples but also underplayed expressions of geopolitical dissent, resistance and anti-geopolitics.
 In Anglophone critical geopolitics, writers such as Paul Routledge articulated an agenda focussing on dissent and resistance in complex post-colonial contexts.

 In the Arctic, indigenous activism in the 1970s onwards pointed to challenges to settler colonial states and resistance to marginalization and discrimination.
 Across the North American and Nordic Arctic, indigenous peoples challenged Cold War/colonial developmental-geopolitical agendas and the normalization of categories such as under-development and primitive.
 Scholarship and activism by indigenous peoples and settler scholars contributed to a tranche of writing and other creative outputs challenging the triumphant ‘sovereign man’ and accompanying geopolitics.
 These critical counter-currents of Arctic geopolitics, however, unfolded at a time when the ending of the Cold War was being heralded as a new opportunity to recast the international rather than intra-national relations of the Arctic.
-Highlighting, what post-colonial historian Ann Stoler terms as ‘duress’, moments when the hardened constraints and confinements of colonialism make themselves manifest in considerations of land, territory and human and civil rights.
+Highlighting, what post-colonial historian Ann Stoler terms as ‘duress’, moments when the hardened constraints and confinements of colonialism make themselves manifest in considerations of land, territory and human and civil rights (Stoler, 2016).
 Her point is that inequities in the form of racisms, violence and dispossession mark fault lines of duress in many countries, including those with Arctic constituencies.

-For all the progressive intent of the Arctic Council, established in 1996 following the Finnish-sponsored Arctic Environment Protection Strategy, this post-Cold War intergovernmental forum does not disrupt dominant geopolitical imaginaries and practices.
+For all the progressive intent of the Arctic Council, established in 1996 following the Finnish-sponsored Arctic Environment Protection Strategy, this post-Cold War intergovernmental forum does not disrupt dominant geopolitical imaginaries and practices (English, 2013).
 Framing themselves as the ‘Arctic states’ (Canada, Denmark, Finland, Iceland, Norway, Russia, Sweden and the United States) hardwire a particular meta-geography of the Arctic.
 As the Declaration on the Establishment of the Arctic Council noted: